ForgeRock/ds-operator/README.md

 Notes:

 * Only the first pvc (data-ds-idrepo-0 for example) is used for the snapshot.
-When initializing from a snapshot, all directory replicas are start with the same data (see above)
+When initializing from a snapshot, all directory replicas start with the same data (see above)
 * Snapshots can be expensive.
 Do not snapshot overly frequently, and retain only the number of snapshots that you need for availability.
 * Snapshots are not a replacement for offline backups.
 If the data on disk is corrupt, the snapshot will also